-Being inspired by Patrik Hudak accomplishing a subdomain takeover at starbucks.com I decided to scan for some abandoned DNS entries.
-From a different project I still had a script ready to search for a target domains subdomains on crt.sh and extended that to find subdomains with a non-resolvable CNAME entry.
+Being inspired by Patrik Hudak accomplishing a subdomain takeover at starbucks.com I decided to scan for some abandoned DNS records.
+From a different project I still had a script ready to search for a target domains subdomains on crt.sh and extended that to find subdomains with non-resolvable CNAME records.

 Scanning for subdomains at

 welt.de yielded the following non-resolvable CNAME records: